One Drive for Business and Office 365 has been enabled for faculty and staff

 - With the transition to Outlook in the cloud, we have 50Gb mailbox storage limits.
 Use this ability to upload your PST files to outlook for access from anywhere.

-Instructions on how to set-up OneDrive for Business Sync on your computer:
+How to set-up OneDrive for Business Sync on your computer

 Follow these steps on the first use of the sync client.
 After the initial setup, anything moved into the OneDrive folder will be sync'd to your OneDrive in the cloud which can be accessed through onedrive.untsystem.edu.